TiagoRibeiro25/ER-backup-save/README.md

 ### Usage

-In order to use this app, insert the cooldown time you want between each backup in minutes (invalid inputs will be ignored and show a warning message).
+In order to use this app, insert the path to your save file and the cooldown time you want between each backup in minutes (invalid inputs will be ignored and show a warning message).
 Every time the backup event is triggered (every x minutes), a folder inside "backup saves" will be created with the Date and Time of the backup.
 This app must be running in order for the backups to work.

 ### Credits